nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 By default, the application is configured to communicate with `nRF Cloud`_ using the factory-provisioned certificates on Thingy:91 and nRF9160 DK.
 This enables the application to function out-of-the-box with nRF Cloud.
-However, nRF Cloud does not fully support the application firmware and has limitations.
-For more information, see :ref:`nrf_cloud_limitations`.
-To enable all features of the Asset Tracker v2, use any of the other supported cloud service implementations.

 .. note::
    Before building and running the firmware, make sure you have set up the cloud side and provisioned the device with the correct TLS certificates.